Your Workers Compensation Insurance Agency

 Workers Compensation Coverage Types

-Workers compensation coverage provides financial help to employees who have sustained injuries or have become sick while working.
-An employees is compensated regardless of who is at fault.
+Worker’s compensation coverage provides financial help to employees who have sustained injuries or have become sick while working.
+An employee is compensated regardless of who is at fault.
 The injured worker does not need to sue the employer for negligence for him/her to be compensated.

 Furthermore, an injured employee may still get benefits even if his/her carelessness caused the injuries.